TeeBee20/U-ft-DJ-Khaled/README.md

 We've attached a checklist that applies to all React project development.
 There will be a few things you don't know about yet so you can ignore those steps; for now, the most important things to think about are planning out your app, then constructing a static version with no method or functionality, then making it do stuff!

-REMEMBER: Commit changes after finishing a meaningful unit of work (a component, a feature of functionality, a successful refactor) never hurt anyone
+REMEMBER: Commit changes after finishing a meaningful unit of work (a component, a feature of functionality, a successful refactor) never hurt anyone.

+If you move on to a second app or beyond, use [create-react-app](https://github.com/facebook/create-react-app) to bootleg your project.
+We recommend you do this with `npx create-react-app <project-name>` - this means you don't need to globally install create-react-app and risk it becoming outdated.
+[More on npx](https://www.npmjs.com/package/npx).

 ## Credits
 The idea for React tiny apps comes from the following articles by Andrew Farmer: